-Born Conchita Airoldi.
-Originally from Colombia, she arrived in Italy and started studying theater with the famous playwright, actor and theater director Alessandro Fersen, later becoming a close collaborator o him.
+Born Conchita Airoldi, originally from Colombia, she arrived in Italy and started studying theater with the famous playwright, actor and theater director Alessandro Fersen, later becoming a close collaborator of him.

 - Il giustiziere (1975) ....
 Sandra Pallavicini

 - Sogni d'oro (1981)